syncfusion-content/fileformat-docs/File-Formats/DocIO/NuGet-Packages-Required.md

 </table>

 N> 1.
 The "Syncfusion.OfficeChartToImageConverter.WPF.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards and also it not supported in the Universal Windows Platform.
 N> 2.
-The "Syncfusion.AspNet.FileFormats.nupkg" and "Syncfusion.AspNet.Mvc.FileFormats.nupkg" packages already includes the necessary assemblies for chart conversion.
-So it is not necessary to install the "Syncfusion.OfficeChartToImageConverter.WPF.nupkg" NuGet package additionally in ASP.NET and ASP.NET MVC platforms.
+The "Syncfusion.AspNet.FileFormats.nupkg" and "Syncfusion.AspNet.Mvc.FileFormats.nupkg" internally includes the assemblies, necessary for the preservation of chart as image in Word to PDF, and Image conversions.
+So it is not necessary to install the "Syncfusion.OfficeChartToImageConverter.WPF.nupkg" NuGet package in addition to these packages.

 ## NuGet Package Installation and Uninstallation